Metaphorical extension: Radiation

-Radiation is metaphorical extension on a grander scale, with new meanings radiating from a central semantic core to embrace many related ideas.
+Radiation is a metaphorical extension on a grander scale, with new meanings radiating from a central semantic core to embrace many related ideas.
 The word head originally referred to that part of the human body above the rest.
 Since the top of a nail, pin or screw is, like the human head, the top of a slim outline, that sense has become included in the meaning of head.
 Since the bulb of a cabbage or lettuce is round like the human head, that sense has become included in the meaning of head.
 Know where I'm headed with this?
 The meaning of the word head has radiated out to include the head of a coin (the side picturing the human head), the head of the list (the top item in the list), the head of a table, the head of the family, a head of cattle, $50 a head.

 Other words that have similarly radiated meanings outward from a central core include the words fire, root and sun.